pramsey/pramsey.github.io/_posts/2016-06-02-what-is-innovative-govt-it.md

 image: "2016/code-for-america.jpg"
 ---

 [Jennifer Pahlka](https://www.codeforamerica.org/people/jennifer-pahlka) from [Code for America](https://www.codeforamerica.org/) has published a pair of essays on IT leadership that anyone thinking about "organizational transformation" should read.
-They are very high level and a bit wordy, but are full of good ideas:
+They are very high level and a bit lengthy, but are full of good ideas:

 <img src="{{ site.images }}{{ page.image }}" alt="{{ page.title }}" width="550" height="367" />